The Ultimate Guide to Ergonomic Chairs: Must-Have Features and Best Types for Every Workspace

 Executive Chairs

-Executive chairs are built for people who spend the bulk of their day in meetings, on calls, or at their desk — often for longer stretches than the average office worker.
-The full-height backrest is designed to support the entire length of the spine, including the upper back and shoulders.
+Executive chairs are built for people who spend most of the day in meetings, on calls, or at a desk.
+The full-height backrest supports the entire spine, upper back and shoulders included.

 Task Chairs

 Task chairs are the workhorse of the modern office.
-They’re designed specifically for people spending six to eight or more hours at a desk, and they tend to offer the most comprehensive ergonomic adjustability of any chair category.
+They’re built for people spending six to eight hours or more at a desk.
+No category adjusts in more places, from seat depth to the synchro tilt mechanism.

-A well-built task chair puts all of the controls, such as height, lumbar support, armrests, seat depth, in the user’s hands.
-For most office environments, this is the category that delivers the strongest ergonomic value.
+A well-built task chair puts every control in your hands: height, lumbar, armrests, seat depth.
+For most offices, it’s the category with the strongest ergonomic value.

 Conference and Collaborative Space Chairs